Package 'cassowaryr'

 Value

-A "numeric" object that gives the plot's striated2 score.
+A numeric object that gives the plot's stringy score.

 Examples